 There are lots of spots where you can trick-or-treat in the park.
 Some of the top locations for trick-or-treating include Adventureland, Frontierland, Liberty Square, Fantasyland, and Tomorrowland.

-Over the years, the event has become increasingly popular.
+Over the years, this Magic Kingdom Halloween event has become increasingly popular.
 The dates closest to Halloween attracts more of crowd than the dates in August and September.

 However, it is always less crowded than a typical day at the park